mrwhy-orig/cordova-phonegap/README.md

 Meteorite package that provides support for mobile hardware support via Cordova Phonegap.
 Note:  this package currently only supports iOS devices (iPhone and iPad).
 I've uploaded the libraries necessary for Windows, WebOS, and Android support.
 However, as I don't have any of that hardware, I'm currently unable to do debugging and testing for those devices.
 So, feel free to fork the project and send pull requests! http://phonegap.com/

+**CSS MINIFICATION BUG IN PRODUCTION**
+Please let me know if you run into any problems with CSS when moving apps from develop to production.
+There seems to be a bug with uglify.js that causes CSS files to break apps in a Safari UIWebView in production.
+If you think you've run into this problem, try using the ``--debug`` flag when deploying to ``*.meteor.com``.

 ------------------------
 ### Contributors